-The West Virginia Bureau of Commerce's Division of Forestry provided information on forest industry sites (registered logging sites) in the West Virginia portion of the watershed.
-This information included the harvested area (2,274 acres) and the subset of land disturbed by roads and landings (148 acres) in the metals impaired TMDL watersheds.
-Burned forest accounts for a total of 6.7 acres.
+The West Virginia Bureau of Commerce's Division of Forestry provided information on forest industry sites (registered logging sites) in the metals impaired TMDL watersheds.
+This information included the harvested area (4,600 acres) and the subset of land disturbed by roads and landings (334 acres) for 110 registered logging sties, as well as 39.3 acres of burned forest, in the metals impaired TMDL watersheds.